-BA Coordinator, Dr. Patrick Lalonde (lalondep@douglascollege.ca)
+Submit to the BA Coordinator: Dr. Patrick Lalonde lalondep@douglascollege.ca.

-6. BACHELOR OF ARTS IN APPLIED CRIMINOLOGY - HONOURS
+6. BACHELOR OF ARTS, APPLIED CRIMINOLOGY - HONOURS

-The Bachelor of Arts in Applied Criminology-Honours program is intended to provide students with additional self-directed research experience in a criminological area, which may aid in the pursuit of further training in graduate programs.
+The Bachelor of Arts, Applied Criminology-Honours program is intended to provide students with additional self-directed research experience in a criminological area, which may aid in the pursuit of further training in graduate programs.

 Students typically apply to the Honours program near the end of their third year in the BA Applied Criminology program, to commence studies the following Fall.
 Students must submit their application to the Department by May 1, and entry is once per year (Fall).
-Admission to the BA Applied Criminology Honours program is very competitive and is limited to 8-10 students per academic year (Fall entry).
+Admission to the BA Applied Criminology Honours program is very competitive and enrolment is limited each academic year (Fall entry).
 A minimum grade of 75% (B) is required in the upper level research methods course (i.e. CRIM 3325, PSYC 3300 or PSYC 3301) for successful entry into the program.
 And a Program GPA of 3.33 (minimum) must be maintained from entrance to completion of program (or approval by the Chair/Coordinator of the program in special circumstances).